MingzhenAo/Constraint-Programming/README.md

 ## How to compile the models?

 All the models are created by Minizinc Language.
-So the Minizinc IDE is necessary.
+So Minizinc IDE is necessary.

-For Windows, the Minizinc IDE can be dowmloaded in https://www.minizinc.org/.
+For Windows, Minizinc IDE can be dowmloaded in https://www.minizinc.org/.
 After Minizinc IDE has been downloaded successfully, there are two ways to run the models.
 * users just need to open the Minizinc file and run it.
        For example,